 House Foreign Affairs Committee Chairman Eliot Engel, Democrat of New York, dismissed the proposal.
 “Like the President’s previous budgets, this year’s request is a waste of the paper it’s printed on,” he said in a statement.
 “Proposing such reckless cuts to our critical foreign policy tools isn’t a serious proposal.”

-The United States is WHO’s single-biggest contributor, providing more than $110 million a year — more than a fifth — of all mandatory assessments, along with $400 million a year in voluntary pledges.
+The United States is WHO’s single-biggest contributor, providing more than US$110 million a year — more than a fifth — of all mandatory assessments, along with US$400 million a year in voluntary pledges.
 Reducing that will hurt WHO’s efforts as it leads the world’s response to the novel coronavirus outbreak.

-Trump’s proposed budget would cut more than $3 billion from the U.S. government’s global health programs, including direct bilateral aid — down to $6 billion from $9.1 billion in the 2020 fiscal year — just as fears are spreading worldwide about the new coronavirus outbreak growing into a pandemic.
-It also would make a $200 million cut in U.S. contributions to the United Nations’ administrative budget.
+Trump’s proposed budget would cut more than US$3 billion from the U.S. government’s global health programs, including direct bilateral aid — down to US$6 billion from US$9.1 billion in the 2020 fiscal year — just as fears are spreading worldwide about the new coronavirus outbreak growing into a pandemic.
+It also would make a US$200 million cut in U.S. contributions to the United Nations’ administrative budget.